 Savitri Grier is taught by David Takeno.
 After her recent performance of the Sibelius violin concerto, the Oxford Times wrote: 'Ms Grier tackled it with remarkable confidence, poise and maturity, displaying both solid technique and natural musicality.
 With her virtuosic handling of the cadenzas, and the expressive movement of her body, she was mesmerising both to watch and listen to ...
 This was a compelling performance of one of the great early 20th century masterpieces, and it was a privilege to witness a new star in the making.'

 Savitri made her Royal Albert Hall debut in May 2012 with a performance of the Mendelssohn violin concerto.
-In 2010 Savitri won the Tunbridge Wells International Young Concert Artists competition and in 2012 she won the Oxford Philomusica Concerto Competition with her performance of the Tchaikovsky concerto in the Sheldonian Theatre, Oxford.
+In 2010 Savitri won First Prize in the Tunbridge Wells International Young Concert Artists competition and in 2012 she won the Oxford Philomusica Concerto Competition with her performance of the Tchaikovsky concerto in the Sheldonian Theatre, Oxford.

 Full biographical details for Savitri Grier are contained in a PDF document that will open in a new tab/window.